Refunds and remissions

 Applications must be date-based, detailing the special circumstance/s which occurred and the impact they had on your ability to complete your studies.
 Where an application involves more than one period all circumstances and events should be listed separately for each period.

 Applications must include independent supporting documentation, for example, a letter from your doctor, counsellor or employer to support your claims.
+Letters from Healthcare professionals must clearly indicate the date/s when your circumstances changed and the impact on your studies.

 Commonwealth supported and FEE-HELP students